bkuhn/talks/ELC-2015/pristine-example.markdown

 <hr/>

 > Accompany [executable form] with a written offer, valid for at least three
-> ears, to give any third party, for a charge no more than your cost of
+> years, to give any third party, for a charge no more than your cost of
 > physically performing source distribution, a complete machine-readable copy
 > of the corresponding source code &hellip; on a medium customarily used for software
 > interchange